Free Consultation from a Top-Rated Tax Attorney

 Ohio Chapter 7 Bankruptcy Lawyer in Columbus, Newark, Mt.
-Vernon, & Canton
+Vernon, Akron & Canton

 Chapter 7 Bankruptcy is commonly referred to as, “liquidation” and it is the type of bankruptcy that provides the debtor the fresh start that he or she is looking for.
 Chapter 7 bankruptcies typically take approximately 4-5 months to complete.
 Attorney fees plus filing costs are generally $1,200 – 1,500.
-Although the federal law changes in late 2005 made it more challenging to obtain Chapter 7 Bankruptcy relief, we possess the experience and knowledge to guide you through the bankruptcy process and inform you of what to expect.
+Although the federal law changes in late 2005 made it more challenging to obtain Chapter 7 Bankruptcy relief, we possess the experience and knowledge to guide you through the bankruptcy process and inform you of what to expect in an Ohio Bankruptcy case.

 How can I apply for Chapter 7 Bankruptcy?